apache/apisix-java-plugin-runner/README.md

 to read the [the-internal-of-apisix-java-plugin-runner](./docs/en/latest/the-internal-of-apisix-java-plugin-runner.md), it explains the details of communication and protocol conversion with APISIX.

+To improve security, it is strongly recommended to use a separate user for apisix-plugin-runner in a production environment.

 Get Involved in Development
 ---------------------------